Almond: Varieties

-Breeding

-Breeding programmes have found the high shell-seal trait.
+Breeding programs have found a high shell-seal trait, which reduces insect damage and mold contamination.

 Pollination

 The most widely planted varieties of almond are self-incompatible; hence these trees require pollen from a tree with different genetic characters to produce seeds.
 Almond orchards therefore must grow mixtures of almond varieties.
 In addition, the pollen is transferred from flower to flower by insects; therefore commercial growers must ensure there are enough insects to perform this task.
 The large scale of almond production in the U.S. creates a significant problem of providing enough pollinating insects.
 Additional pollinating insects are therefore brought to the trees.
 The pollination of California's almonds is the largest annual managed pollination event in the world, with over 1 million hives (nearly half of all beehives in the U.S.) being brought to the almond orchards each February.

 Much of the supply of bees is managed by pollination brokers, who contract with migratory beekeepers from at least 49 states for the event.
 This business was heavily affected by colony collapse disorder at the turn of the 21st century, causing a nationwide shortage of honey bees and increasing the price of insect pollination.
 To partially protect almond growers from these costs, researchers at the Agricultural Research Service, part of the United States Department of Agriculture (USDA), developed self-pollinating almond trees that combine this character with quality characters such as a flavour and yield.
-Self-pollinating almond varieties exist, but they lack some commercial characters.
-However, through natural hybridisation between different almond varieties, a new variety that was self-pollinating with a high yield of commercial quality nuts was produced.